sepatel/tekniq/tekniq-sparklin/README.md

 The built-in validation framework makes it easy to determine what authz a user has and to lock down the web services appropriately based on the permissions.
 Below is a basic implementation to help convey the concept.
-For this capability, the older Sparklin implementation must be used and not the TqSparklin implementation.
-Sparklin has validation integrated into its DSL but that is no longer the preferred way of doing things.

-A custom authorization on TqSparklin should be utilized for greatest level of efficiency for high concurrency applications needing performance.

 ```kotlin
 object SimpleAuthorizationManager : AuthorizationManager {